The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds: Contact 5-dimensional flows

 where $d\vol_g$ is the volume form on~$\Sigma$ induced by~$g$ and the choice of orientation, by applying $d\vol_\alpha$ to the vectors $X=(v,0)$, $(v_1,0)$, $(v_2,0)$, $(0,v_1)$, $(0,v_2)$ written using the horizontal/vertical decomposition~\eqref{e:hv-map}, where $v,v_1,v_2$ is a positively oriented $g$-orthonormal basis on~$\Sigma$.

 The pushforward map has the following properties (see for instance~\cite[Propositions~6.14.1 and~6.15]{bott-tu-82} for the related case of vector bundles):

-Note that the maps $\pi_{\Sigma*}$, $\pi_\Sigma^*$ can also be defined on distributional forms.
-For $\pi_{\Sigma*}$ this follows from the fact that pushforward is always well-defined on distributions and for the pullback~$\pi_\Sigma^*$ this follows from the fact that $\pi_\Sigma$ is a submersion~\cite[Theorem~6.1.2]{hoermander-03}.
+Note that the maps $\pi_{\Sigma*}^{}$, $\pi_\Sigma^*$ can also be defined on distributional forms.
+For $\pi_{\Sigma*}^{}$ this follows from the fact that pushforward is always well-defined on distributions as long as the fibers are compact and for the pullback~$\pi_\Sigma^*$ this follows from the fact that $\pi_\Sigma$ is a submersion~\cite[Theorem~6.1.2]{hoermander-03}.

 Since the map $\mathcal J$ defined in~\eqref{e:J-def} is an orientation reversing diffeomorphism of the fibers of $S\Sigma$, we also have